DPZ CoDesign: Disaster recovery planning

-DPZ took a leading role in the rebuilding of the Gulf Coast after hurricanes Katrina and Rita.
-Working with the Mississippi Governor's Commission on Recovery, Rebuilding and Renewal, and the Louisiana Recovery Authority, DPZ's designers have generated plans for rebuilding at the regional, local and neighborhood level.
-They also developed guidelines for individual homeowners looking to rebuild.
-Notably, DPZ organized and led the Mississippi Renewal Forum, which generated plans for eleven municipalities along the Mississippi Coast; prepared a series of typological plans for recovery and redevelopment of the Southern Louisiana coast under the Louisiana Speaks effort; and participated in the Unified New Orleans Plan as the neighborhood planner for the French Quarter, the Central Business District and Gentilly.
-Following the earthquake that struck Haiti in 2010, DPZ, working under the banner of The Prince's Foundation for the Built Environment (TPFBE), prepared a recovery plan for Port-au-Prince.
+DPZ organized and led the Mississippi Renewal Forum, which generated plans for eleven municipalities along the Mississippi Coast.
+They prepared a series of typological plans for recovery and redevelopment of the Southern Louisiana coast under the Louisiana Speaks effort.
+Additionally, the company participated in the Unified New Orleans Plan as the neighborhood planner for the French Quarter, the Central Business District and Gentilly.
+Following the earthquake that struck Haiti in 2010, DPZ, working under The Prince's Foundation for the Built Environment (TPFBE), prepared a recovery plan for Port-au-Prince.